nmmsv/nmmsv.github.io/about.md

 ---
 ![Profile Image]({{ site.url }}/{{ site.picture }})

-<p>I'm a PhD student at <a href="https://gymreklab.github.io/index.html">Gymrek Lab</a>, UC San Diego and my research interest is in bioinformatics and population genetics.
+<p>I'm a PhD student in <a href="https://gymreklab.github.io/index.html">Gymrek Lab</a> at UC San Diego and my research interest is bioinformatics and population genetics.
 Recently, I've been working on using algorithmic and statistical methods to genotype repetitive regions of human genome.</p>

-<p>Prior to joining Gymrek Lab, I briefly worked in embedded systems area, and published a <a href="http://seelab.ucsd.edu/papers/NimaPeriot2017.pdf">paper</a>.</p>
+<p>Prior to joining Gymrek Lab, I briefly worked in embedded systems area, and published a <a href="http://seelab.ucsd.edu/papers/NimaPeriot2017.pdf">paper</a>.
+I hold a BSc in Electrical Engineering (Digital Systems) from Sharif University of Technology, Tehran, Iran.
+In my free time I like to hangout with my friends, watch TV, workout, and go to the beach.</p>

 <!-- <h2>Skills</h2> -->